wolfv6/keybrd/tutorials/tutorial_4c_split_keyboard_with_IOE_notgit.md

 * Serial CLock signal (SCL)
 * Serial DAta signal (SDA)

-A decoupling capacitor on the power pin dampens noise coming in through the power wire.
+A decoupling capacitor on the power pin dampens noise coming in through the power and ground wires.

 The microcontroller and I/O expander communicate via [I2C](http://en.wikipedia.org/wiki/I%C2%B2C) bus, which consists of two signals: SCL and SDA.
 Two resistors pull-up voltage on the SCL and SDA.